jukofyork/control-vectors/README.md

 ### 4. Create a pair of "differenced datasets" by subtracting the corresponding ```"baseline"``` class's sample from both of the other 2 classes' samples:

-- The reason for this is so that we "center" the data around the "baseline" (i.e., set the "baseline" as the origin and look for vector directions that point away from it).
+- The reason for this is so that we "centre" the data around the "baseline" (i.e., set the "baseline" as the origin and look for vector directions that point away from it).
-- This is in contrast to assuming the difference of the means is the "center" for a 2-class version of this using PCA on the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) of the differences (i.e., the "standard" method of creating control vectors).
+- This is in contrast to assuming the difference of the means is the "centre" for a 2-class version of this using PCA on the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) of the differences (i.e., the "standard" method of creating control vectors).

 ### 5. Now we take our two "differenced datasets" held in data matrices A and B (with rows as samples and columns as features):

 1. Create the [cross-covariance matrix](https://en.wikipedia.org/wiki/Cross-covariance_matrix), `C = A^T * B`.
-2. Next we [symmetrize](https://en.wikipedia.org/wiki/Symmetric_matrix), `C' = (C^T + C) / 2`.
+2. Next we [symmetrise](https://en.wikipedia.org/wiki/Symmetric_matrix), `C' = (C^T + C) / 2`.
 3. Perform an [eigendecomposition](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix) on the symmetrized cross-covariance matrix `C'`.
-4. Since we symmetrized the matrix, the ```eigenvectors``` and ```eigenvalues``` will be all real.
+4. Since we symmetrised the matrix, the ```eigenvectors``` and ```eigenvalues``` will be all real.
 5. Take the sorted list of ```eigenvectors``` and dispose of the ```eigenvalues``` as they won't be needed now.

 The reason for using the `cross-covariance matrix` instead of the `covariance matrix`: